TudosaVictor/Project-Manual-Testing/README.md

    - check if the delete a system user action is working

-   <h1> 1.3 Test Design </h1>
+   <h1> 1.4 Test Design </h1>

    Functional test cases were created in Zephyr Squad.
-Based on the analysis of the specifications, the test design techniques used for generating test cases are boundary value analysis, equivalence partitioning and use case testing.
+Based on the analysis of the specifications, the test design techniques used for generating test cases are smoke testing, database and use case testing.

 ![test case1](https://github.com/TudosaVictor/Project-Manual-Testing/assets/125571503/ddc9f987-faff-4ec5-9326-6297e2c35b88)